 In the spring semester of the 2023-24 school year, the Student was again evaluated by the District at the request of the Parents.
 Parental consent to evaluate the Student was granted on September 15, 2023.
-The evaluation summary report was disseminated on April 8, 2024, while the Student was an enrolled in the Student be administered a psychoeducational evaluation to address parental concerns about the impacts of the Student's medical diagnoses, which consisted of the same diagnoses identified in the January 2022 evaluation along with new diagnoses of insomnia and depression.
+The evaluation summary report was disseminated on April 8, 2024, while the Student was an enrolled in the provide.
+The Parents specifically requested that the Student be administered a psychoeducational evaluation to address parental concerns about the impacts of the Student's medical diagnoses, which consisted of the same diagnoses identified in the January 2022 evaluation along with new diagnoses of insomnia and depression.